playframework/twirl/README.md

 ## gradle-twirl

-⚠️ `com.typesafe.play.twirl` plugin requires Gradle 7.1 or higher.
+⚠️ `org.playframework.twirl` plugin requires Gradle 7.1 or higher.

 To use the Twirl plugin in your project add the gradle plugin and Twirl API as a dependency into `build.gradle.kts`: